 - Death in immediate family

-- Illness of the student (The principal shall require a physician's certificate from the parents/guardians of a student is absent for illness for consecutive days or frequently)
+- Illness of the student

 - Hazardous weather conditions

 - Observance of a religious holiday

 - Suspension

 - Lack of authorized transportation

 - State emergency

-Birthdays Each student will receive recognition of his/her birthday.
+Birthdays Each student will receive recognition of his/her birthday to the school community with morning announcements.
 However, Drew does not engage in classroom celebrations.
 Additionally, we are unable to distribute birthday invitations.
 We encourage parents to work together with the room parent to create a classroom email exchange outside of school.